 Observe for signs of thirst or fever.

-Check with your doctor about changing the feeding formula.
+Check with your healthcare provider or about changing the feeding formula.

 Make sure there are no kinks in the tube.

 Flush tube after meals.